continuous-symmetry-measure/csm/python/README.md

 In addition to the possibility of using CSM from the command line, CSM can be accessed programmatically through its API, detailed in the file API.md (including examples)

-## Installation

-Contact the developers for instructions regarding how to install csm

 ## CITATIONS